 White or royal blue polo shirt or collared shirt

 As above or

 White or royal blue polo shirt or collared blouse

 Shoes: Black school shoes.
 Pupils may not wear trainers (except for PE), flip flops, beach shoes or open-toe sandals.

 Royal Blue fleeces for outdoor wear are also available from the online supplier.

 Jewellery: No jewellery may be worn in school.
 However, if your child has pierced ears, a single, small stud in each ear is permitted.
-These MUST be removed or ‘taped up’ by the child for PE.
+These MUST be removed or ‘taped up’ if newly pierced, by the child for PE.
 Children are permitted to wear a watch.

 Hair Styles: Hair should be worn in a reasonable conventional style and long hair must be tied back for health and safety reasons.
 No extreme hair styles please and this includes un-natural colours.
 Hair accessories should be simple and appropriate for school.

 Royal blue shorts, plain white t-shirt, plimsolls/trainers in a named bag.
 School PE bags are available.